Welcome to Varia!

 Start of Turn

 At the start of each turn, both players draw two cards and regain any spent action points back up to a total of ten.
-On the first turn of the game, players draw six cards instead of two.
+On the first turn of the game, players draw a starting hand of six cards instead.
 There is no maximum hand size.

 Step Two: Movement